Differences Between CHIP and Medicaid

-CHIP Benefits and Application
+Find Out About CHIP Benefits and the Application

 As CHIP functions as an extension of Medicaid, the coverage provides the same benefits as the basic Medicaid plan, including pediatric services, early screening services and required vaccination coverage.
 Out-of-pocket expenses must also follow Medicaid regulations, although children’s wellness visits are exempt out-of-pocket payments.